alvpel/mkpwd-cli/README.md

 sudo mv mkpwd /usr/local/bin/
 ```

-You can now use `fl` as a command from anywhere in your terminal.
+You can now use `mkpwd` as a command from anywhere in your terminal.

 ### Usage